 Sometimes the abnormal genes responsible for osteochondrodysplasias can be detected, usually by a blood test.
 Analyzing the genes is most helpful for predicting the disorder before birth.

 Diagnosis of severe types before birth is also possible using other methods.
 In some cases, the fetus can be directly viewed with a flexible scope (fetoscopy), or ultrasonography Ultrasonography Prenatal testing for genetic disorders and birth defects involves testing a pregnant woman or fetus before birth (prenatally) to determine whether the fetus has certain abnormalities, including... read more is done.

 Replacement of joints

 Sometimes surgical lengthening of limbs and correction of bowlegs

 Although people with achondroplasia are short, treatment with growth hormones is generally not effective.
-However, vosoritide, a drug that may play a role in bone growth, is being studied as a possible treatment.
+However, vosoritide, a medication that may play a role in bone growth, is available as a possible treatment.

 Little People of America: An organization providing community resources and medical support and information to people of short stature